DinaTaklit/HerokuSample/README.md

     ```
 ### That's it!
 Now we have a live app :D. Open it from the heroku dashboard and see it live :D. Make additional requests using curl or Postman as you build your application and make more complex endpoints :).

+## Credit
+All credits go for udacity full stack amazing nanodegree and it section Introduction to Heroku :D.